 Scholarship Eligibility for New Applicants

-For scholarship renewal, applicants must meet the same requirements as for NEW applicants, above.
+For scholarship renewal, applicants must meet the same requirements as for new applicants, above.
 In addition, applicants must have completed 12 units toward the degree during the preceding semester including at least one geography, geology, or environmental science course, performed their assigned duties effectively, maintained an acceptable GPA and contributed to the educational goals of the department, and received sponsorhip from a GGES faculty person.

 The Silver/Savage Environmental Scholarship is given by ardent supporters of liberal education, Donna Silver and George Savage: Donna, through her work at UW System and George, as Languages & Literatures faculty at UW Whitewater.
 This scholarship is made possible through George's mother, Nellie Savage, a teacher, church elder, leader of the local American Field Service, and world traveler.
 Nellie married Dr. William C. G. Savage, a veterinarian, whose interest in science and nature began early as an avid birdwatcher.
 This scholarship is created in the spirit of consilience between the two cultures, humanities and sciences.
 The award will be granted for the academic year following the application.
 The award will be judged by the Chair of Language & Literatures and one faculty member, one Environmental Studies/ Science or Biology faculty, and a representative of the Silver/ Savage family.

 Approximate Award Amount: $3,000 tuition credit.